 Share or Publish Data

-McMaster Dataverse, McMaster’s data repository, is part of a national network and gives your data a DOI and makes it findable at the international level.
+McMaster Dataverse, McMaster’s data repository, is part of a national network that gives your data a DOI and makes it findable at the international level.
 Consult the data deposit checklist to guide your data deposit.

-The Federated Research Data Repository (FRDR) is a national data repository.
-Any researcher affiliated with a Canadian institution can deposit data into FRDR.
 Repository Finder, a tool by DataCite, can also help you find an appropriate repository to deposit your research data.

-Domain-specific repositories: review the Portage Repository Options Guide or review Nature's list of repository options by discipline.
+For domain-specific repositories review Nature's list of repository options by discipline.

 Deposit Sensitive Datasets